Taharandroid/SCTP-Capstone-1-Ecommerce./README.md

  - Prioritizing Home and Lifestyle categories to align with consumer preferences.
  - These actions will optimize our product mix, enhance engagement, and ensure long-term growth.

+**Project Work Flow**
+Start --> Understand/Study the Data --> Cleaning Data using tools Pyton & Power BI, Check and Formating Each Colomn(eg, date,price) --> Add Column  using Power BI Model(appling DAX) --> Reasearch on Shopee And the Latin American Region -->Define The Visual and Key points --> Presentation

 **Data Transformation**

-Remove duplicates,errors, (no duplicates found in dataset) using pyton *import pandas* Checking for missing values, Removing duplicates, Checking for outliers in specific columns
+Remove duplicates & errors (no duplicates found in dataset)

+using pyton *import pandas* Checking for missing values, Removing duplicates, Checking for outliers in specific columns

 Formatted Date to Singapore format English (dd/mm/yy)

 Combine column First name and Last name

-Added columns to calculate actual days of delivery and verification Added column to determine if delivery is on time Formatted text under the price columns to currency ($) Added columns to determine rows with numerical freight weight and freight cost Added columns to proper text for selected columns Added columns to group countries into regions and sub regions Remove columns with data dated from 2006 to 2010 Remove columns without freight weight and freight cost data
+Added columns to calculate Total Purchase Price

+Added columns to calculate Delivery Time (days)

+Added column to Segments Products= Fashion,Electronis, Furniture

+Formatted columns to currency ($) for selected the price columns

+Added Table for Hierarchy Date

+Formatted columns to proper text for selected columns

+Formatted columns to Numerical for selected columns

+Added column for Customers Spenders = High and Regular Spenders